 Key areas in Sumenep

-Sumenep’s easygoing charm quickly reveals itself as the city centre’s wide, open streets and cool breeze create a distinctly Mediterranean vibe.
-Gloriously ornate mosques are manifold and the surrounding rice fields ripple in a pleasingly serene fashion.
+The easygoing charm of Sumenep quickly reveals itself as the city centre’s open streets allow for cool breezes to create a distinctly Mediterranean vibe.
+Gloriously ornate mosques are manifold, and the surrounding rice fields ripple in a pleasingly serene fashion.

 Here is an altogether grittier aspect of Sumenep.
 The streets are busier, the motorbikes louder, the vibe greasier.

 Madura’s notorious karapan sapi bull races have their home at Stadion Giling – look for the giant golden bovines.
-It might not be the reason people visit Sumenep, but they cannot fail to notice the bond such events with the city.
-Bull iconography is everywhere and, from a folkloric perspective, its woven intrinsically with the regency’s DNA.
+These races might not be the reason people visit Sumenep, but they cannot fail to notice the bond such events with the city.
+Bull iconography is everywhere and, from a folkloric perspective, woven intrinsically with the regency’s DNA.
 The races are big business – and even draw the machinations of black magic warlocks who, rumour has it, cast spells of nefarious providence to ensure the victory of their favoured beasts.
 Eagle-eyed visitors might even notice the bull’s role as the mascot of Madura United, the island’s representative top-flight football side.
-From a more traditional perspective, plough teams in days gone by would race across fields and today’s events are no different: two pairs of bulls, bedecked in colourful liveries and their young ‘jockeys’ perched behind on wooden sledges, thunder down the track with all the drama of an ancient chariot race.
+From a more traditional perspective, plough teams in days gone by would race across fields, and modern events are no different.
+Two pairs of bulls, bedecked in colourful liveries with young ‘jockeys’ perched behind on wooden sledges, thunder down the track with all the drama, noise and controlled chaos of an ancient chariot race.

-You seek beaches, this is where you go.
+You seek beaches, these are where you go.
 In all honesty, there’s little to recommend; Slopeng, on the northern coast, is home to a disheartening build-up of plastic waste, while its eastern cousin Lombang is so wide and expansive as to convey the impression of crushing loneliness.
-Luckily, there is more to both areas.
-Try searching out a topeng dhalang mask craftsman around Slopeng village; the distinctive wooden visages can be found all over Madura and attract serious interest from collectors and dance ensembles across the archipelago.
+Luckily, both areas have other ways to entice visitors.
+Try searching out a topeng dhalang mask craftsman around Slopeng village; the distinctive wooden visages are found all over Madura and attract serious interest from collectors and dance ensembles across the archipelago.

 Gili Iyang, Gili Labak